 - The Exchange Server must be running and the storage groups, mailbox stores, and mailboxes that you are restoring to must already exist (they are not created during the restore process). - If you are restoring to a mailbox, it cannot be disabled - The account you are using to restore must meet the backup agent service account requirements for the machine you are restoring to.
-For information on these requirements, see Backup Agent Service Account Requirements.
+For information on these requirements, see Backup Agent Service Account Requirements for Brick Level Backup and Restore.